RoihansLab/Machine-Learning-Projects/README.md

 - **02 — Data Preprocessing:** A dedicated preprocessing exercise on the UCI Wine dataset — cleaning, scaling, and encoding tabular data properly before it ever reaches a model.
 - **03 — Transaction Pattern Analysis:** A two-stage pipeline on bank transaction data — K-Means clustering to discover customer segments, then a tuned classifier to predict segment membership.
 Rated **Advanced** by Dicoding Indonesia's review team.
 - **04 — Building Classification Model:** A foundational Random Forest classifier on the Iris dataset, built specifically to demonstrate and then fix a data leakage problem — comparing an overfit model against a properly validated one.
-- **05 — Comparing Classifiers for Building Classification Model:** Benchmarks multiple classification algorithms against each other on a shared classification task — a direct follow-up to the "try other classifiers" idea flagged as future work in Project 04.
+- **05 — Comparing Classifiers for Building Classification Models:** Benchmarks multiple classification algorithms against each other on a shared classification task — a direct follow-up to the "try other classifiers" idea flagged as future work in Project 04.
+- **06 — Hyperparameter Tuning (Random Forest):** Focused practice on systematically tuning a Random Forest model rather than relying on default settings — directly fulfilling the "Model Optimization" roadmap goal below.
+- **07 — Building a Linear Regression Model:** Fits and interprets Linear Regression models on two classic benchmarks (the Diabetes dataset and Boston Housing), pairing the results with a plain-language breakdown of what the intercept and coefficients actually mean.

 > 📎 Every project folder has its own README with the full technical write-up.
-Project 05's description above is based on its file naming; happy to sharpen it further once its notebook is shared for a detailed review.
+Descriptions for Projects 05 and 06 above are based on their file/folder naming since their notebooks haven't been reviewed in detail yet — happy to sharpen either once shared.

 ---